Eleanorisnotageek/dsci550-assignment3/README.md

 ---

 ## Division of Work

----
-•	Sidney and Eleanor
+1.	**D3 Visualizations & TSV-to-JSON Conversion (Sidney, Eleanor)**
-Handled TSV-to-JSON conversion and developed all five D3 visualizations to highlight insights from Assignments 1 and 2.
+	-Transformed TSV data into JSON format for visualization -Developed five D3 visualizations reflecting insights from Assignments 1 and 2 -Designed interactive charts for city, state, event, time, and treemap views -Integrated JSON datasets with frontend components
-•	Aaron and Maggie
+	-Tuned visualization parameters for clarity and storytelling
-Installed and configured ImageSpace, Solr, and ImageCat, and attempted integration of SMQTK for visual similarity search.
+2.	**Image Tools Setup & Visual Similarity Integration (Aaron, Maggie)** -Installed and configured ImageSpace, Solr, and ImageCat -Ingested haunted place image data for indexing and similarity search -Attempted integration of SMQTK for image-based visual similarity -Verified Solr index integrity and search functionalities -Explored forensic image insights via ImageSpace interface
-•	Jessica and Tarun
-Processed unstructured text using GeoTopicParser and SpaCy to extract geographic references.
-They also led the overall project integration and compiled the final report.

-All team members actively contributed to data preparation, debugging, and the final report writing process.
+3.	**Geographic Entity Extraction & Final Integration (Jessica, Tarun)** -Applied GeoTopicParser to extract geographic references from text -Used SpaCy for named entity recognition and categorization -Analyzed spatial distribution and correlations across locations -Led integration of GeoParser outputs into the final dataset -Coordinated report writing and project documentation
+4.	**Data Preparation, Debugging & Reporting (All Members)** -Collaboratively cleaned, formatted, and validated all datasets -Troubleshot Docker services, JSON pipelines, and visualization bugs -Reviewed and edited the final report for consistency and clarity
 ---

 ## Technologies Used